 Many complain about a variety of effects associated with dirty electricity such as; headaches, ringing in the ears, difficulty focusing, and numerous other symptoms.
 These symptoms are now being referred to as being related to electrohypersensitivity or EHS.

-Dirty Electricity has three major sources for finding its way into your home, office or everyday environment:
+Dirty Electricity has four major sources for finding its way into your home, office or everyday environment:

 - Utility-provided electricity from substations and transformers